eqbal/CarND-Vehicle-Detection-P5/README.md

 #### Histogram of Oriented Gradients (HOG)

-The HOG extractor is the heart of the method described here.
-It is a way to extract meaningful features of a image.
+The HOG extractor is a way to extract meaningful features of a image.
 It captures the general aspect of cars, not the specific details of it.
 It is the same as we, humans do, in a first glance, we locate the car, not the make, the plate, the wheel, or other small detail.

 HOG stands for (Histogram of Oriented Gradients).
 Basically, it divides an image in several pieces.
 For each piece, it calculates the gradient of variation in a given number of orientations.
-Example of HOG detector — the idea is the image on the right to capture the essence of original image.

 ![Features](./assets/feature_extrac.png)

-My code for extracting features in `HOGClassifier` class.
+You can find the code for extracting features in `HOGClassifier` class, method `extract_data_features`.

+I used the labeled data set [vehicles](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicles](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) to extract the HOG features.

-I used the following params in my class (trial and error approach):
+I ended wup with the following params for the HOG extractor (trial and error approach):

 ```
-color_space = 'HLS'
+color_space = 'YCrCb'
 spatial_size = (16, 16)
 hist_bins = 32
 orient = 9